 Pitigliano is a town in Tuscany’s Maremma region that seems to grow spectacularly out of the cliff on to which it is built.
 The buildings, and the rocky crag for that matter, are all made of tufo or tuff rock.

 Pitigliano is a major destination in its own right, but it is also perfectly located to be used as a base to explore some of the less touristy but absolutely stunning stops such as Saturnia and Sovana.

-Perched on a rather perilous seeming cliff, the town is sometimes referred to as Italy’s Little Jerusalem.
-Though the synagoge is rarely in use, it has been turned into a lovely historical landmark.
+Perched on a rather perilous seeming cliff, the town is sometimes referred to as Italy’s Little Jerusalem due to its long-standing and small but active Jewish community.
+Though the Synagogue is rarely in use, it has been turned into a lovely historical landmark.

-The rocky village is worth a visit, full of twisting alleys, dark passage ways, friendly locals and delicious Tuscan home cooking to keep you warm even on rainy January days.
+The rocky village is worth a visit, full of twisting alleys, dark passageways, friendly locals and delicious Tuscan home cooking to keep you warm even on rainy winter days.

 Plus, planters filled with kitties which is always sure to be a hit with me.

 - Drink Bianco di Pitigliano: When in Tuscany… drink the wine!
 Pitigliano is famous for its white wine, to be specific.
 Any restaurant worth its salt will be serving some so don’t hesitate to indulge.